Yifan127/Blog/writing-help-for-script.md

 ![](/assets/ch1/help.PNG)

-Then new question: how to display the argparse help in multiple lines?
+Then the new question is how to display the argparse help in multiple lines?

 **Solution: RawTextHelpFormatter**
 ```python